-Microsporidiosis is a disease caused by any one of several microsporidia organisms, including Enterocytozoon bieneusi.
-The organisms infect the lining of the small intestine and can cause severe diarrhea and malabsorption (an inability to absorb nutrients).
-Some microsporidia organisms can also cause sinus, eye, and kidney problems.
-There have also been reports of microsporidiosis of the lungs.
+Microsporidiosis is a mostly intestinal disease caused by a family of at least 15 micro-organisms called microsporidia.
+The organisms infect the lining of the small intestine, thereby causing severe diarrhea and an inability to absorb nutrients (malabsorption).
+Some microsporidia can cause disease in the sinuses, eyes, lungs, kidneys, brain, and other parts of the body.

-People with compromised immune systems—usually people with a CD4 cell count below 100—may experience prolonged and severe bouts of diarrhea and malabsorption that can be difficult to treat.
-It's also important to note that not all people exposed to microsporidia, even if their immune systems are suppressed, experience symptoms of the infection.
+People with weakened immune systems—usually below 100 CD4 cells—may experience longer, more severe bouts of diarrhea that can be difficult to treat.
+Some people who have been exposed to microsporidia may never experience symptoms of the infection.

 What are the symptoms, and how is it diagnosed?

-Watery diarrhea is a primary symptom of microsporidiosis, along with abdominal pain, weight loss, loss of appetite, dehydration, and passing gas (flatulence).
-More rarely microsporidiosis can lead to brain infections, eye infections, sinus infections, and whole body (disseminated) infections.
+Watery diarrhea is a main symptom of microsporidiosis, along with abdominal pain, weight loss, loss of appetite, dehydration, and passing gas (flatulence).
+If the disease spreads to other body parts, symptoms can include inflammation of the brain, eye infections, sinus infections, and muscle aches, among others.

-Unfortunately, these is no universally effective treatment for microsporidiosis.
+Unfortunately, these is no universally effective treatment for the disease.
 Many drugs have been studied in clinical trials.
-Some have been complete failures.
-Others have been shown to be effective for some but not for others.
+Some have been complete failures while others were effective for some but not for others.

-Finally, to help correct the weight loss, there are two factors to consider: 1) eating healthy amounts of the right types of food, and 2) helping the body convert the nutrients in food into lean body mass (muscle).
-Making dietary changes may be necessary if you’ve lost weight because of microsporidiosis.
-To help determine how you should change your diet, you might want to ask your health-care provider to refer you to a registered dietitian.
-A registered dietitian can help identify weaknesses in an existing diet and make suggestions regarding dietary needs and how best to tailor them to meet individual tastes, schedules, and tolerances.
-Nutritional supplementation can also be extremely useful.
-A number of oral supplements - including Ensure, Sustacal, Citrisource, Jevity, and Replete - are widely available, but can be expensive.
-To meet individual dietary needs and/or restrictions, some are free of wheat, dairy (lactose), or other components that can be difficult to digest.
-Unfortunately, very few clinical trials of oral supplements have focused on whether or not they can sustain weight in HIV-infected individuals.
-If you need some help boosting your appetite, your health-care provider can prescribe medicines such as Marinol (gel-caps containing THC, the active ingredient in marijuana) and megestrol acetate (Megace).
+Help correct the weight loss.
+There are two factors to consider: 1) eating healthy amounts of the right types of food, and 2) helping the body convert nutrients into lean body mass (muscle).
+Making diet changes may be necessary if you’ve lost weight.
+Consult your health provider or a registered dietitian to help you meet your nutritional needs.
+Using supplements may also help, such as Ensure, Sustacal, CitriSource, Jevity, and Replete, but they can be expensive.
+Some of these diet products are free of wheat, dairy (lactose), or other ingredients that can be difficult to digest.
+Unfortunately, very few clinical studies of oral supplements have shown benefit in people with HIV.
+To help boost your appetite, getting a prescription for Marinol (THC, the active ingredient in marijuana) or megestrol acetate (Megace) may help.

-Very often, HIV-positive people lose muscle—as opposed to fat—as a result of an illness that can cause weight loss.
-Losing muscle can be very serious, thus it is important to focus on increased muscle mass when attempting to regain weight.
-Research suggests that anabolic therapies, in combination with resistance exercise (e.g., weight lifting), are the most useful treatments to help boost muscle size as a component of reversing weight loss.
-The only anabolic therapy officially approved by the Food and Drug Administration (FDA) for the treatment of HIV-related wasting is human growth hormone (Serostim).
+Very often, people with HIV lose muscle—as opposed to fat—as a result of an illness that causes weight loss.
+Losing even small amounts of muscle can be very serious, thus it is important to focus on increasing muscle mass when trying to regain weight.
+Anabolic therapies, used together with resistance exercise (weight lifting, etc.), can help boost muscle size.
+The only one approved by the FDA for treating HIV-related wasting is human growth hormone (Serostim).
 Serostim has been shown to increase muscle and help the body convert fat into energy.
-The drug is usually taken once a day using a hypodermic needle.
-Other anabolic drugs being studied and used to help reverse muscle loss include: testosterone (either by injection, patch, or cream/gel), oxandrolone (Oxandrin), nandrolone (Deca-Durabolin), and oxymethalone (Anadrol).
+The drug is usually taken once a day by syringe.
+Other anabolic drugs that may help are: testosterone (injection, patch, cream/gel), oxandrolone (Oxandrin), nandrolone (Deca-Durabolin), and oxymethalone (Anadrol).
 Interestingly, anabolic steroids appear to be better at increasing muscle mass than increasing overall weight.
-Therefore, they might be best used in combination with appetite stimulants and/or nutritional supplements to boost weight.
+Therefore, they might be best used with appetite stimulants and/or nutritional supplements to increase weight.

-The most effective way to prevent microsporidiosis is to avoid its sources—mainly potentially contaminated foods or human feces.
-People should wash their hands frequently and avoid drinking unfiltered tap water or using ice made from unfiltered tap water.
-Meats and fish should be washed thoroughly, fruits and vegetables should be pealed, and oral-anal sex should be performed with a latex barrier (e.g., a dental dam or saran wrap).
-This is particularly true for HIV-positive people with compromised immune systems.
+The most effective ways to prevent microsporidiosis is to be on potent HIV treatment (keeping CD4 counts above 200) and to avoid its sources—mainly untreated water supplies and contaminated foods or human feces.
+Wash your hands often and avoid drinking water or ice made from unfiltered tap water.
+Meats and fish should be washed thoroughly, fruits and vegetables should be washed and pealed, and use a barrier (dental dam, saran wrap, etc.) for oral-anal sex.
+These are particularly true for people with HIV with weakened immune systems.

 Are there any experimental treatments?